sreitich/sreitich.github.io/_posts/2025-7-3-projectile-prediction-2.markdown

 Before we start spawning projectiles, we need to configure some additional parameters for prediction.

-We're going to use our player controller as the owner of our projectiles, since it's replicated, easily accessible, and won't be destroyed if our player dies (as opposed to our player character), so I'm choosing to put our prediction configuration properties here too.
+We're going to use our player controller as the owner of our projectiles, since it's replicated, easily accessible, and won't be destroyed if our player dies (as opposed to our player character), so it also serves as a good place to store our prediction configuration properties.

 Let's quickly break down the purpose of each of these values before we add them.

 ### Maximum Prediction Ping

 The first value we need is our `MaxPredictionPing`.
-I mentioned in the previous section that we should put a limit on how far our projectile is forward-predicted, so it doesn't jump too far at high latencies. `MaxPredictionPing` will be the maximum ping with which we'll forward-predict our projectiles.
+I mentioned in the [previous section](https://sreitich.github.io/projectile-prediction-1/#partial-fast-forwarding) that we should put a limit on how far our projectile is forward-predicted, so it doesn't jump too far at high latencies. `MaxPredictionPing` will be the maximum ping with which we'll forward-predict our projectiles.
 If the client has a higher ping than this, then we'll _delay_ spawning our projectile, so it doesn't get fast-forwarded further than this value.

-For example, if we set `MaxPredictionPing` to `100ms`, but our client has `150ms` of ping, we'll wait `50ms` before spawning either projectile, so the authoritative projectile only has to be fast-forwarded `100ms` to catch up to the fake one (assuming we're not doing partial fast-forwarding, detailed in the previous section).
+For example, if we set `MaxPredictionPing` to `100ms`, but our client has `150ms` of ping, we'll wait `50ms` before spawning either projectile, so the authoritative projectile only has to be fast-forwarded `100ms` to catch up to the fake one (though since we're actually doing _partial_ fast-forwarding, detailed in the previous section, we wouldn't really fast-forward that far).
 This is important for two reasons.

 First, this keeps things fair for other players.
 We learned how partial fast-forwarding helps keep things fair for other players by preventing projectiles from teleporting a considerable distance ahead of where they should be.
 But since this distance is determinant on clients' ping, we could still end up forwarding projectiles extreme distances if clients have high enough ping.
 Setting this limit on the amount of ping with which we'll actually _allow_ clients to forward-predict mitigates this issue.